 Looking for ways to explore Washington, D.C. without spending a fortune?
-Many visitors face the challenge of wanting to experience the city’s rich history and culture while sticking to a budget.
+Many visitors face the challenge of wanting to experience the nation’s capital’s rich history and culture while sticking to a budget.

 You’re not alone.
 Many people want to see everything but worry about the cost.
 Fortunately, there’s a way to enjoy D.C.’s top attractions for free.

-As your guide, we’ve gathered a list of the best free museums in the city to help you make the most of your visit.
+As your guide, we’ve gathered a list of the best free museums in Washington, D.C. to help you make the most of your visit.
 Here’s how you can:

 - Explore the Smithsonian museums